-- a.
+a.
 On the final day of class, students will discuss their reflection papers in small groups.
-There will be time for each group members to read, and discuss their reflection paper, and for the other group members to ask clarifying questions.
+There will be time for each group members to read, and discuss their reflection

+- paper, and for the other group members to ask clarifying questions.
 Participation in this activity will be evaluated for a total possible 25 points. - b.
 On the final day of class, students will participate in a personal family reflection.
 The reflection will take place individually, and then will be shared in the same small groups in which reflection papers were shared.
 No out of class work is required for this assignment, and participation in this activity will be evaluated for a total possible 25 points. - 3.
 In class assignments, activities and exercises will also be assigned throughout the week.
 These assignments will be collected and evaluated for completion.
 These assignments will be evaluated for a total possible 50 points. - 4.
 Overall participation for the course will be evaluated for a total possible 50 points. - 5.
 A concluding paper.
-This paper will be submitted as a PDF document via e-mail to the instructor on the Monday after the conclusion of the class.
+This paper will be submitted as a PDF document via e-mail to the instructor by midnight on Friday (the final day of class).
 The paper should be a minimum of 3 pages, and no more than 6 pages in length; it should be double spaced, in Times New Roman, 12-point font.
-Students will select 1 additional article or book chapter from a variety of optional materials offered by the instructor and write a concluding paper about the information read therein.
-Students will also be asked to discuss and frame how they anticipate working with families as a professional school counselor.
+Students will select 1 of the three topics listed below for this concluding paper.
 The paper will be evaluated for a total possible 100 points.
-At a minimum, students will be expected to include the following elements in their papers:
+Your topic options are: - a.
+Write out and describe both the covert and overt rules of your family of origin.
+Detail what they were when you were growing up, how you knew what the rules were, how they were enforced and by whom.
+Also, reflect on what you thought about the rules when you were a child, and compare/contrast that with how you feel about the rules now.
+Lastly, describe what rules are present for you now as an adult when you relate to the family of origin members and describe any thoughts/feelings you have about the rules or how they influence your adult relationships. - b.
+Tell me your family's story.
+You may select any family of which you were/are a member.
+Items you should consider and include in your paper are: how did the family form, general history of the family, shape/structure of the family, dynamics within the family, legacies, and traditions.
+Lastly, describe in what ways you are proud of this family and/or are nourished by it; also tell me the challenges and/or drawbacks (if any) to membership in this family. - c.
+Write out a family engagement plan for your current and/or future school counseling position/team.
+Be specific about what systems and structures should be place in the larger school, and differentiate that from specific counseling department initiatives for parent engagement.
+Your paper should include: practices for equity, outreach services, pull-in activities, and practices that could be appropriate for a wide range of family structures, backgrounds, language needs, etc.